Salesforce

 • Kiosks

-The only Toast devices that support wireless connectivity are the Toast Go®s.
+The only Toast devices that support wireless connectivity are Toast Go®s and S1 Handheld POS.

 Toast requires that all Ethernet cables be rated at 100 MB or higher.
 You can run the Toast devices on Ethernet cables rated between 10 MB and 100 MB, although it's NOT recommended.
 Cables rated between 10 MB and 100 MB often lead to system inconsistencies.
 Any cable rated below 10 MB should not be used.
 If Toast is performing the installation, we will not install a device on a cable rated below 10 MB.